googlecreativelab/teachablemachine-community/snippets/markdown/image/tensorflow/keras.md

 image = Image.open('test_photo.jpg')

 #resize the image to a 224x224 with the same strategy as in TM2:
-#resiznig the image to be at least 224x224 and then cropping from the center
+#resizing the image to be at least 224x224 and then cropping from the center
 size = (224, 224)
 image = ImageOps.fit(image, size, Image.ANTIALIAS)

 #turn the image into a numpy array
 image_array = np.asarray(image)

-cv2.imshow('asdf', image_array)
+# display the resized image
-cv2.waitKey(5000)
+image.show()

 # Normalize the image
 normalized_image_array = (image_array.astype(np.float32) / 127.0) - 1